jkeune/hamster_analysis_gmd/README.md

 ```
 and uses the post-processed outputs from the previous steps.

-The post-processed outputs and the validation files are available via Zenodo: XXXX.
+The post-processed outputs and the validation files are available via Zenodo: 10.5281/zenodo.5025802.

 The figures of the manuscript are created using R and use the above mentioned post-processed outputs:
 ```bash